Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 # Known flaws

-- In timelapse mode, if the delay between shots is set to 0 ms, recording first starts at about 4 fps, then gradually decreases to 2 fps in about 2 minutes while the access to SD card is becoming slower (the rest of the code is not affected).
+- In **timelapse mode**, if the delay between shots is set to 0 ms, recording first starts at about 4 fps, then gradually decreases to 2 fps in about 2 minutes while the access to SD card is becoming slower (the rest of the code is not affected).
 I think the higher the number of files in a folder, the longer the writing, which is unfixable, so the files are limited to 1000 per folder.
-Sometimes the access to SD also stalls for 4-5 seconds, generally in fast recording mode, seems to be fixed by using SD sector size bigger than the image file size.
+Sometimes the access to SD also stalls for 4-5 seconds, generally in fast recording mode.
+The fix is to activate the **Raw recording mode** if you really mind the framerate stability.
 - In regular camera mode, the sensor is asked to record a new image when button is pushed rather than taking the pre-recorded image within the ram (like a regular Game Boy Camera would do for example).
-This is not really a flaw but a design that allows using the HDR mode and the burst mode with a quite short code without many conditions/exceptions.
+This is not really a flaw but a design that allows using the HDR mode and the burst mode with a quite short code without addind a ton of conditions/exceptions.

 # To do (or not)

-- a decent PCB because all that shit would probably enter a regular Game Boy shell at certain point.
+- A decent PCB because all that shit would probably enter a regular Game Boy shell at certain point.
-- a decent schematic to cure my addiction to MS Powerpoint.
+- A decent schematic to cure my addiction to MS Powerpoint.
-- a live analog recorder based on this project to interface with a Game Boy Camera sensor in real use with its mapper connected.
+- A live analog recorder based on this project to interface with a Game Boy Camera sensor in real use with its mapper connected.
+- Exploit the second core to output images on wifi or via USB to simulate a webcam.

 # Acknowledgments